waneya/Approx-Q-Learning-Based-Multi-Agent-Pacman/README.md

 # Notes
-As per the advise of Pacman frame developer (UC-Berkely), the implementation code has been kept private. http://ai.berkeley.edu/project_overview.html
+As per the advise of Pacman framework developer (UC-Berkely), the implementation code has been kept private. http://ai.berkeley.edu/project_overview.html